 - 1) To maintain satisfactory standing at the pre-candidate level, students must maintain a cumulative GPA of a 3.0 (B) or higher.
-If a student's GPA falls below 3.0, the student will be placed on academic probation and given one term to obtain good academic standing. - 2) All pre-candidate students must be actively engaged in laboratory rotations beginning Sept 1st through April 15th.
-If a student chooses a lab on April 15th, they are no longer required to perform laboratory rotations.
-If a student does not choose a lab on April 15th, the student must be in a laboratory rotation.
+If a student's GPA falls below the 3.0, the student will be placed on academic probation and given one term to obtain good academic standing. - 2) All pre-candidate students must be actively engaged in laboratory rotations beginning Sept 1 through March 15.
+If a student chooses a lab on March 15, they are no longer required to perform laboratory rotations.
+If a student does not choose a lab on March 15, the student must be in a laboratory rotation.
 If a student is unable to find a laboratory rotation for more than two consecutive weeks from Sept.
-1st through April 15th of the first year, the student will be placed on academic probation. - 3) All students must identify a mentor by June 31st of their first year, with most students selecting a lab by April 15th.
-If a student is unable to identify a mentor by June 30th, the student will be placed on academic probation.
-If a student is unable to find a research mentor by August 15th, the student will be dismissed from the MCDB graduate program. - 4) Pre-candidate students must pass checkpoint #1 exam in the spring of their first year.
+1 through March 15 of the first year, the student will be placed on academic probation. - 3) All students must identify a mentor by June 30 of their first year, with most students selecting a lab by March 15.
+If a student is unable to identify a mentor by June 30, the student will be placed on academic probation.
+If a student is unable to find a research mentor by August 15, the student will be dismissed from the MCDB graduate program. - 4) Pre-candidate students must pass checkpoint #1 exam in the spring of their first year.
 If a student fails the checkpoint #1 exam they will be placed on academic probation or be dismissed from the graduate program after review and evaluation by the MCDB faculty.
-Failure of the Checkpoint #1 exam will result from deficiencies in reading and understanding the primary scientific literature or deficiencies in understanding the core MCDB curriculum.
+Failure of the Checkpoint #1 exam will result from deficiencies in reading and understanding the primary scientific literature.